Hittites: Old Kingdom

-Mursili continued the conquests of Hattusili I. In 1595 BC (middle chronology) or 1531 BC (short chronology), Mursili I conducted a great raid down the Euphrates River, bypassing Assyria, and sacking Mari and Babylon, ejecting the Amorite founders of the Babylonian state in the process.
+Mursili continued the conquests of Hattusili I. In 1595 BC (middle chronology) or 1587 BC (low middle chronology), Mursili I conducted a great raid down the Euphrates River, bypassing Assyria and sacking Mari and Babylon, ejecting the Amorite rulers of the Old Babylonian Empire in the process.
 Rather than incorporate Babylonia into Hittite domains, Mursili seems to have instead turned control of Babylonia over to his Kassite allies, who were to rule it for the next four centuries.
+Due to fear of revolts at home, he did not remain in Babylon for long.
 This lengthy campaign strained the resources of Hatti, and left the capital in a state of near-anarchy.
-Mursili was assassinated shortly after his return home, and the Hittite Kingdom was plunged into chaos.
+Mursili was assassinated by his brother-in-law Hantili I during his journey back to Hattusa or shortly after his return home, and the Hittite Kingdom was plunged into chaos.
+Hantili took the throne.
+He was able to escape multiple murder attempts on himself, however, his family did not.
+His wife, Harapsili and her son were murdered.
+In addition, other members of the royal family were killed by Zidanta I, who was then murdered by his own son, Ammuna.
+All of the internal unrest among the Hittite royal family led to a decline of power.
 The Hurrians, a people living in the mountainous region along the upper Tigris and Euphrates rivers in modern south east Turkey, took advantage of the situation to seize Aleppo and the surrounding areas for themselves, as well as the coastal region of Adaniya, renaming it Kizzuwatna (later Cilicia).
 Throughout the remainder of the 16th century BC, the Hittite kings were held to their homelands by dynastic quarrels and warfare with the Hurrians.
-Also the campaigns into Amurru (modern Syria) and southern Mesopotamia may be responsible for the reintroduction of cuneiform writing into Anatolia, since the Hittite script is quite different from that of the preceding Assyrian Colonial period.
+The Hurrians became the center of power in Anatolia.
+The campaigns into Amurru and southern Mesopotamia may be responsible for the reintroduction of cuneiform writing into Anatolia, since the Hittite script is quite different from that of the preceding Assyrian colonial period.

 The Hittites entered a weak phase of obscure records, insignificant rulers, and reduced domains.
 This pattern of expansion under strong kings followed by contraction under weaker ones, was to be repeated over and over through the Hittite Kingdom's 500-year history, making events during the waning periods difficult to reconstruct.
 The political instability of these years of the Old Hittite Kingdom can be explained in part by the nature of the Hittite kingship at that time.
-During the Old Hittite Kingdom prior to 1400 BC, the king of the Hittites was not viewed by his subjects as a "living god" like the Pharaohs of Egypt, but rather as a first among equals.
+During the Old Hittite Kingdom prior to 1400 BC, the king of the Hittites was not viewed by his subjects as a "living god" like the pharaohs of Egypt, but rather as a first among equals.
 Only in the later period from 1400 BC until 1200 BC did the Hittite kingship become more centralized and powerful.
-Also in earlier years the succession was not legally fixed, enabling "War of the Roses" style rivalries between northern and southern branches.
+Also in earlier years the succession was not legally fixed, enabling "War of the Roses"-style rivalries between northern and southern branches.